ncbi/SSDraw/README.md

 ```
 ![Example 3](imgs/1ndd_bfactor.png)
 ### Choosing a colormap:
 The default colormap for SSDraw is inferno.
-The user can select one of the matplotlib library color maps or simply list a set of colors they'd like to use with the --color_map option.
+The user can select one of the matplotlib library color maps or simply list a space delimited set of colors they'd like to use with the --color_map option.
 Alternatively, the user can select a single color with the --color option and SSDraw will use that color on the whole image.

 #### Example 4: Custom scoring file with custom color map
 ```